 III.
 Tailoring Interventions; Clinicians in the Courtroom

-Six hours of MCLE credit will be applied for.
-Sign up will begin in June on a first come, first served basis as space is limited to 200 people.
-The cost will be $100.
+Six hours of MCLE General Credits have been approved.
+Sign up is on a first come, first served basis as space is limited to 200 people.
+The cost will is only $100.
 DVDs of the seminar will be available for purchase.

 Representing Children in Custody and Parenting Time Cases

 7/10/15: Helen Hierschbiel - Oregon State Bar, Honorable Michael C. Sullivan, Alison Emerson - Psychiatric Nurse Practitioner, and Dr. Deborah Coehlo - Juniper Pediatrics presented a CLE on the difficulties of representing a child in custody and the logistics surrounding parenting time cases.